MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 -  When a Java native method executes, it executes its C counterpart function in the RTOS task that runs the MicroEJ runtime.
-While the C function executes, no other Java methods executes: the Java world “waits” for the C function to finish.
+While the C function executes, no other Java methods executes: the Java world "waits" for the C function to finish.
 As a consequence, if the C function never returns, no Java thread can run.
 Spot any suspect native functions and print every entry/exit to detect faulty code.

-Now, what if the “Alive” heart beat runs while the UI is frozen?
-Java threads are getting scheduled but the UI thread, called “Display Pump”, does not process display events.
-Let’s make the heart beat snippet above execute in the UI thread.
+Now, what if the "Alive" heart beat runs while the UI is frozen?
+Java threads are getting scheduled but the UI thread, called "Display Pump", does not process display events.
+Let's make the heart beat snippet above execute in the UI thread.
 Simply wraps the ``System.out.println("Alive")`` with a ``callSerially``: